benjaminpettus/interview-app/README.md

   Whiteboard Questions

   Debugging
+   find the problem with the code

   Video
+   of a person asking questions

   Progressive Difficulty

   Rank
+   high score for individual
+   leaderboard

   Score

   Harder than a real interview

   DB persistence
+   github login auth?
+   guildwide leaderboard

   Interviewer
     has prompts to help interviewee get unstuck and reflect on choices